 Next, you need to connect ignition power from your POWERCELL to the engine harness.
 See the configuration sheet that came with your Infinitybox system for the correct wire color for your ignition output.
 This will connect to the pink wire in the engine harness.
 When your MASTERCELL input for the ignition is triggered, you will have battery power on the POWERCELL output, which will power the ECU.

 Next, you need to connect the fuel pump output from the engine harness to your MASTERCELL input.
 The GM engine harness puts out a 12-volt signal for the fuel pump trigger.
 This must inverted to a ground signal to properly connect to the MASTERCELL.
 You can use one of our inVERT Minis to invert this signal.
 This link will take you to more information on the inVERT Mini.
 You can also use a relay to invert this signal.
-This link will take you to a schematic showing how to use a relay to invert the fuel pump signal.
 Different versions of the LS3 engine harness have different colors for the fuel pump wire.
 See the GM literature that came with your engine for more details.

 Lastly, you need to connect the cooling fan output from the engine harness to your MASTERCELL input.
 Just like the fuel pump, the GM engine harness puts out a 12-volt signal for the cooling fan.
 Follow the instructions for the fuel pump to properly invert this signal to the MASTERCELL.
 Just like the fuel pump, different versions of the LS3 engine harness have different colors for the cooling fan wire.
 See the GM literature that came with your engine for more details.